How Much Does a WooCommerce Store Cost in 2026?

 The cost of plugins

-WooCommerce does a lot out-of-the-box, but there’s a good chance you’ll need additional plugins to cover other features.
+WooCommerce does a lot out-of-the-box, but there’s a good chance you’ll need additional plugins to cover extra features.

 In a separate post, we analyzed 5,000 WooCommerce sites to determine how many—and which—plugins they use.
-We found that stores run an average of 30 active plugins: 21 free plugins, 7 paid plugins, and 2 from other categories (like plugins included with themes or the WooCommerce Update Manager).
+We found that stores run an average of 30 active plugins: 21 free plugins, 7 paid plugins, and 2 from other categories (like companion plugins included with the theme).

-- Many of these plugins have limited adoption, and a typical store won’t need a large portion of them.
-When focusing only on the top 150 most popular plugins (which is 11% of the marketplace), the average price increases to $88.73 USD per year.
+• Many plugins on the marketplace have no adoption, so averaging all plugins gives a misleading picture.
+Looking only at the 150 most popular plugins (which is 11% of the total marketplace), the average price rises to $88.73 USD per year.

 Combining those prices, we get an average of $75.91 per year for a plugin.
 Multiplied by 7, the total plugin cost is about $531 per year.